Road Trip From Atlanta To Charleston

-A road trip is about the destination.
-And the best thing about a road trip from Atlanta to Charleston is that you have three main routes you can choose, each offering a journey that can be unique and fun.
+A road trip is about more than the destination.
+And the best thing about a road trip from Atlanta to Charleston is that you have three main routes you can choose, each offering a unique perspective on this beautiful part of the country.

-How far is Atlanta from Charleston and how long will the road trip take?
+How far is Charleston from Atlanta and how long will the road trip take?

 The road trip from Atlanta to Charleston is around 305 miles if you take the route on the I-20 and I-26 interstate.
 Depending on how fast you drive, it will take between 4 hours and 40 minutes to 5 hours max.